This article is the result of our search for the best camping grill.

 It has a sleek, sexy look, with great temperature control and an excellent build.
 It cleans up real nice and would be a perfect addition to your camping experience.

-The Smoke Hollow 205 is a great choice for BBQ enthusiasts and campers who need an on-the-go type of grill.
+The Masterbuilt 205 is a great choice for BBQ enthusiasts and campers who need an on-the-go type of grill.
 The stainless steel construction makes it not only easy to clean but durable as well.
 You don’t have to worry about rust if stored for some time.

 A great selling point with this product is its portability.
 It’s locking latch keeps the lid shut, while the legs fold in.
 This allows you to carry it like a suitcase.